 We continually develop programs that serve all of the women of Pepperdine—our students, our staff, and our faculty.
 As such, we are one of the few comprehensive centers that exists solely to serve women.

 Women in Leadership: A Pepperdine Story

 Pepperdine has a long history of welcoming women, starting when we opened our doors with our very first graduating class of 1938, which included a woman—Carmen Landrum—in a cohort of four.

 Supporting women is not only part of our history, it is integral to our values and our university mission to prepare all students for lives of purpose, service, and leadership.
 Today, at Seaver College, women comprise 60% of the student body, and we have over 4,300 women students across all five schools at Pepperdine University.
 In acknowledgment of and inspired by this robust population of bright and ambitious women, Bernice Ledbetter asked herself, "Are we doing enough?"

-Dr. Ledbetter is a faculty member at the Pepperdine University Graziadio School of Business and Management.
+Dr. Ledbetter is a faculty member at the Pepperdine University Graziadio Business School.
 A significant part of her impetus to establish the Center for Women in Leadership is her students, many of whom come to Pepperdine from places like China, Saudi Arabia, Europe, and South America.
 So the center also seeks to address the types of questions that expand a broader conversation:

 - How can we build leaders in our international women students who face unique challenges back home?

 - What research initiatives can we further among our female faculty?